PrefectHQ/prefect-background-task-examples/README.md

     serve(tasks.my_background_task)
 ```

-Once this file exists, you can run the Task Server with `python tasks.py`.
+Once this file exists, you can use it to run the Task Server.
+If the name of the file is
+`tasks.py`, you'll run `python tasks.py`.
+The Task Server should start and begin listening
+for submitting tasks.
+If tasks were submitted before the Task Server started, it will
+begin processing them.

 ## Getting Started with the Example Applications